nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Switching to SwiftUI

 I went with SwiftUI instead of UIKit or storyboards because I wanted a clean and declarative UI layer that would stay out of the way while I focused on domain logic and data synchronization.
 With modern features like async/await and integration with Swift Actors, I found it easier to manage data flow and concurrency.
-SwiftUI also definitely made it easier to structure the app into isolated ViewModel components, which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek — they could generate pure UI code or data binding code without introducing messy interdependencies.
+SwiftUI also definitely made it easier to structure the app into isolated ViewModel components, which improved my use of LLMs for generating code that is unknown with OpenAI o1 model and DeepSeek, they could generate pure UI code or data binding code without introducing messy interdependencies.

 I was pleasantly surprised by how far Swift had come, particularly with async/await and its updated SwiftUI syntax.
-This shift made Swift feel closed to modern TypeScript — it made the transition smoother and allowed me to focus more on architecture and domain logic, rather than low-level UI boilerplate.
+This shift made Swift feel closed to modern TypeScript, it made the transition smoother and allowed me to focus more on architecture and domain logic, rather than low-level UI boilerplate.

 ## App Architecture and Data Model